 Waves for Water

 Access to clean water is a basic human right.
 It improves one’s overall health, reduces poverty and increases opportunities for education and employment, contributing to the advancement of individuals and their communities.
-In 2016, The Discovery Leisure Company officially launched its partnership with international NGO Waves for Water through an outreach in Nagtipunan, Quirino.
+In 2016, Discovery Hospitality officially launched #TogetherForWater, its partnership with international NGO Waves for Water through an outreach in Nagtipunan, Quirino.
 Found in the mountainous northern part of the Philippines, the indigenous Agta community was given access to clean water through 10 water filters, which can positively impact 1,000 people.

-Discovery Shores Boracay was the first to reach their target, donating 60 water filters to 120 households in Sitio Carla in Caticlan.
+Discovery Shores Boracay donated 60 water filters to 120 households in Sitio Carla in Caticlan.
 This is where the indigenous Ati communities reside, who can now rest easy knowing that they have safe drinking water for their families.

 Next in line was Discovery Primea, who exceeded their target from a highly successful charity dinner in Flame Restaurant, presented by General Manager and Chef David Pardo de Ayala.
-Proceeds of the fundraising efforts were used to provide 30 water filters and two rainwater harvesting systems for the Dumagat Tribe in Bulacan — the perfect way to kickstart the Christmas season.
+Proceeds of the fundraising efforts were used to provide 30 water filters and two rainwater harvesting systems for the Dumagat Tribe in Bulacan — the perfect way to kickstart the Christmas season in 2017.

-The Discovery Leisure Company is proud to have been a part of the Sustainable Seafood Week 2017, in support of artisanal fishing.
+Discovery Hospitality is proud to have been a part of the Sustainable Seafood Week 2017, in support of artisanal fishing.
 Artisanal fisheries are small-scale fisheries that use traditional techniques and small boats, which are vital to livelihoods and food security.
 Since 2016, the leading hospitality Group has attested to promote the importance of sustainable sourcing for its seafood by partnering with Philippine-based fishing firm Meliomar.

 Another sustainability effort from the Group is the support of the Heirloom Rice Project in the Cordillera region.
 Home to several tribes and ethnic groups, each with its own set of customs, religion and folklore, the cultural diversity in the terraces is unified by one thing: rice.
 The Department of Agriculture – International Rice Research Institute, for its part, is focusing on the farmers and their traditional rice varieties.
 Reinvigoration of traditional farming in the region will then assure not only the livelihood of farmers, but also the survival of rice culture and the revered terraces.